flexatone/present-df-typing/doc/tvt_lightning/slides.md

 Defined generic specification of `ndarray` before `TypeVarTuple`

-First argument for shape not yet standardized
+First argument for shape is just a `TypeVar`

+Usage not yet standardized

 ```python {1|2|3}
 >>> class ndarray[TShape, TDtype]: ...